girOly/scheduler/README.md

 ## Summary

-Scheduler web app built on React, Track up two 5 interviews daily using an API Database.
+Scheduler web app built on React, Track up to 5 interviews daily using an API Database.

 ## Home Page